 7.2 CTD calibration offsets

-Due to calibration errors for deployment 2 of several CTDs (Table 14), calibration offsets are being applied to the L1 Seawater Pressure data products for these instruments (see annotations on each dataset).
-The pressure data from these deployments are still 5-120 dbar deeper compared to the pressure from the other deployments of each instrument (Fig. 24).
-The corrections should be reviewed to ensure they’re being applied properly.
+Due to calibration errors for Deployment 2 of several CTDs (Table 14), calibration offsets are being applied to the L1 Seawater Pressure data products for these instruments (see annotations on each dataset).
+The pressure data from these deployments, however, are still 5-120 dbar deeper compared to the pressure from the other deployments of each instrument (Fig. 24).
+The corrections should be reviewed to ensure they are being applied properly.

 Table 14.
 Instruments for which deployment 2 Seawater Pressure data are suspect due to calibration errors, offsets should be reviewed.